Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Comparison samples

 \subsection{Virgo cluster members}

 There is a rich ensemble of data available for the galaxies inside the Virgo cluster.
-For our comparison we have thus considered the sample of Virgo cluster members from \citet{Boselli2014}, requiring both CO and HI observations.
-HI observations are reported in \citet{Boselli2014} and have been taken from the literature, mostly from the HI survey ALFALFA \citep{Giovanelli2005,Haynes2011}.
-We have then updated the HI dataset by using exclusively the most recent release of the ALFALFA survey by \citet{Haynes2018}.
-CO(1$\rightarrow$0) have been obtained with several radio telescopes (e.g., Kitt Peak, IRAM-30m, FCRAO, SEST, Onsala, and BELL) and are also reported in \citet{Boselli2014}.
-For the sake of homogeneity we have converted CO(1$\rightarrow$0) and HI fluxes into gas masses, as described in Sect.~\ref{sec:gas_masses}.
-In particular, we have adopted a Galactic conversion factor $\alpha_{\rm CO}=4.3~M_\odot$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$.
-We have also used the CO fluxes as reported by \cite{Boselli2014}.
-In the case of single-beam observations, the authors adopted a 3D aperture correction, very similar to that used for our observations of filament galaxies (see also Sect.~\ref{sec:aperture_correction}).
+For our comparison we therefore considered the sample of Virgo cluster members from \citet{Boselli2014}, requiring both CO and HI observations.
+HI observations are reported in \citet{Boselli2014} and were taken from the literature, mostly from the HI survey ALFALFA \citep{Giovanelli2005,Haynes2011}.
+We then updated the HI dataset using the most recent release of the ALFALFA survey by \citet{Haynes2018}.
+Values for CO(1$\rightarrow$0) were obtained with several radio telescopes (e.g., Kitt Peak, IRAM-30m, FCRAO, SEST, Onsala, and BELL) and are also reported in \citet{Boselli2014}.
+For the sake of homogeneity, we converted CO(1$\rightarrow$0) and HI fluxes into gas masses, as described in Sect.~\ref{sec:gas_masses}. { Similarly to \citet{Boselli2014}, to estimate gas masses we assumed a distance of 23~Mpc for galaxies within the Virgo~B cloud, and of 17~Mpc for all other Virgo cluster members.} We also adopted a Galactic conversion factor $\alpha_{\rm CO}=4.3~M_\odot$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$, and used the CO fluxes as reported by \cite{Boselli2014}.
+In the case of single-beam observations, the authors adopted a 3D aperture correction very similar to that used for our observations of filament galaxies (see also Sect.~\ref{sec:aperture_correction}).

-To enable a homogeneous comparison in terms of stellar masses, $\log(M_\star/M_\odot)\gtrsim9$, and SFRs we have then cross-matched the sample of Virgo sources with the \citet{Leroy2019} catalog, similarly to what has been done for the filament galaxies (see Sect.~\ref{sec:Mstar_SFR_our_sample}).
+To enable a homogeneous comparison in terms of stellar masses, $\log(M_\star/M_\odot)\gtrsim9$, and SFRs we then cross-matched the sample of Virgo sources with the \citet{Leroy2019} catalog, similarly to our analysis of the filament galaxies (see Sect.~\ref{sec:Mstar_SFR_our_sample}).
 This selection yields 109 galaxies.
-Consistently with \citet{Boselli2014} we have assumed a distance of 23~Mpc for galaxies within the Virgo~B cloud, and of 17~Mpc for all other Virgo cluster members.

-Since our full catalog covers the Virgo cluster (see Fig.~\ref{fig:Virgo_field}), analogously to what we have done for our sample of filament galaxies, we have assigned morphological classifications from HyperLeda and local densities to all Virgo galaxies considered for our comparison.
+As our full catalog covers the Virgo cluster (see Fig.~\ref{fig:Virgo_field}), and in analogy to what { we} did for our sample of filament galaxies, we assigned morphological classifications from HyperLeda and local densities to all Virgo galaxies considered for our comparison.